 From fine dining establishments to jaunty cafes for those in need of a caffeine fix, Queenstown allows your taste buds to drink in the freshest flavours and sample the very best of local produce.
 Fuel up with great coffee at Joe’s Garage, see what is on a Michelin-starred chef’s menu at Rata, and warm the cockles of your heart beside the roaring log fire and within the warm cosy ambience of The Bunker before you go out to hit Queenstown’s nightlife.
-Further afield, Saffron in Arrowtown is rated as one of the best restaurants in New Zealand.

 Of course, you can experience these each day at Mackenzie’s restaurant (venison, duck, lamb racks – Mackenzie’s love to showcase the region’s best but be sure to ask the Concierge about the food and wine tours that will introduce you to the producers, allow tastings, and familiarise you with the local landscape

 While adventure sports initially brought the region to the world’s attention, the landscape and 360-degree awe-inspiring beauty of the Wakatipu district is the uncredited hero of the big and small screen nowadays.
 Being the set for a large number of movies, including the Lord of the Rings trilogy, any tour in the district is special.

 Nomad Safaris include the Lord of the Rings Tours as part of their comprehensive 4WD range, and they definitely know the locations, as the owner and several of the drivers were actually extras in the movies.

 Queenstown is the birthplace of New Zealand adventure activities: bungy jumping, jet boating and much more.
 The Kawarau Bridge is where the word bungy first became known and has seen tens of thousands of people step off the brink into the sublime.
 Ask the Heritage Concierge about tour times and availability.